Direct Air Capture vs Point Source

 Direct Air Capture is still in its infancy.
 It doesn’t yet have the kind of backing that point source CCS does, and its advocates are relatively quiet by comparison.
 But that’s starting to change.
 As the economic case for DAC strengthens and its environmental benefits become clearer, the industry is beginning to find its voice.

 It’s essential that DAC gets the attention it deserves as the potential for DAC to help mitigate climate change is enormous.
-By capturing carbon from the air, avoiding the need for massive infrastructure projects, and utilising off-grid renewable energy, DAC could play an important role in reducing global carbon emissions.
+By capturing carbon from the air, avoiding the need for massive infrastructure projects, and using off-grid renewable energy, DAC could play an important role in reducing global carbon emissions.

 Conclusion